mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 ---

 {% include verse.html
+text="And he shall stand and feed his flock in the strength of YHWH, in the majesty of the name of YHWH his God.
+And they shall live secure, for now he shall be great to the ends of the earth," verse="Micah 5:4"
+%}

+{% include verse.html
+text="Then he showed me the high priest Joshua standing before the angel of YHWH and the accuser standing at his right hand to accuse him. **And YHWH said to the accuser, “YHWH rebuke you, O accuser!** YHWH who has chosen Jerusalem rebuke you!
+Is not this man a brand plucked from the fire?”" verse="Zechariah 3:1-2"
+%}

+{% include verse.html
 text="I am going to send an angel in front of you, to guard you on the way and to bring you to the place that I have prepared.
 Be attentive to him and listen to his voice; do not rebel against him, for **he will not pardon your transgression, for my name is in him**." verse="Exodus 23:20-21"
 %}